 The average age of driver’s vehicles was 2012 which is a bit of a surprise considering that Uber allows vehicles as old as 2002 or newer in many cities.

-With the help of a Fair App promo code, drivers who don’t have a vehicle or who don’t want to use their personal car, can rent a newer car by the week.
-Here’s our Fair app review.
-Another cost effective solution for drivers to save money is by using Getupside, which is an app that helps drivers save on gas, food and shopping.
+A cost effective solution for drivers to save money is by using Upside, which is an app that helps drivers save on gas, food and shopping.

 Rideshare Insurance for Drivers